What older ones offer according to brain research

 His recipe for success in recruiting is not perfect references, but knowledge of people and employee loyalty.
-"I never understood why companies lay off long-term employees - after all, the best people are the ones you built up in the company yourself," he explains.
+"I never understood why companies lay off long-term employees - after all, the best people are those who you built up yourself in the company," he explains.

 Kiessling sees the matter purely economically: “I have to be able to trust people.
 If an employee is good, it is also worth investing in. ”

 This is exactly where the problem with the elderly lies for many companies: the fear of high costs.
 For example, for health promotion: According to the study “Company demographics management from an employee's point of view”, published by the FAZ Institute and Gothaer Insurance Bank, 68 percent of employees want it, but less than half of employers agree.